shopgate/ext-bigcommerce-user/README.md

     "output": []
 },
 ```
-Note that all customerJwtDecrypt does is decrypting the payload via a
+Note that all customerJwtDecrypt does is decrypting the payload via an
 npm module [jwt-simple](https://www.npmjs.com/package/jwt-simple):
 ```$xslt
 const { customer } = jwtDecoder.decode(payload, appClientSecret, false, algorithm)